prysmaticlabs/documentation/website/docs/prysm-usage/web-interface.md

 ---
 id: web-interface
 title: Using the Prysm Web Interface
-sidebar_label: Using the Prysm Web Interface
+sidebar_label: Prysm web interface
 ---

 This section outlines the step-by-step process for how to use Prysm with its built-in web interface.

 ![Dashboard](/img/webdashboard.png "Main Dashboard")

-## Step 1: Get Prysm
+## Step 1: Get Prysm and join eth2 mainnet or testnet

 To begin, follow the instructions to run Prysm in either the eth2 mainnet or the test network